glenreesor/HammerBar/README.md

 # HammerBar - A Windows-Like Taskbar for MacOS

-HammerBar is a "Spoon" for [HammerSpoon](https://www.hammerspoon.org) that displays a clickable taskbar along the bottom of your screen with support for app launchers and "widgets" that can show the output of arbitrary lua functions.
+HammerBar is a "Spoon" for [HammerSpoon](https://www.hammerspoon.org) that displays a clickable taskbar along the bottom of your screen with support for:

+- application menus
+- individual application launchers
+- widgets like clocks, CPU Monitor, and line graphs
+- multiple monitors (separate taskbars on each monitor)

 ![HammerBar example](doc/example.png)